WSU-cshimizu/ceg4110-group-project-figuring-it-out/deliverables/guests/guest_WS.md

 They were able to make use of existing transactional data with machine learning to determine how to handle future situations.

 ## Differences in Teaching
+Applying different software development methodologies based on specific project needs, using roadmaps instead of fully relying on user stories to track